strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 <h3>Shell Commands</h3>

 These aren't magic commands, but you can execute shell commands from within Jupyter by using the exclamation mark.
 For example, `!pip install numpy` will install numpy.
+You can also save the output of a shell command to a variable like this: `my_shell_path = !echo $SHELL`.
 Bear in mind that not every BASH command will work using __!__.

 <h3>Defining Your Own Magics</h3>